 Does Rapid Finance Report to Credit Bureaus?

 Rapid Finance’s website doesn’t disclose whether it reports your payments to the credit bureaus.
 Many business lenders report your loan to your business credit report, while others report to both your business and personal credit.
-Keep in mind that if you default on your payments, Rapid Finance is likely to report it to the credit bureaus.
+If you default on your payments, Rapid Finance is likely to report it to the credit bureaus.

 How Do I Know If a Loan Company is Scamming Me?